 Please note that internet access will be required to submit your application and receive ongoing communications throughout the selection process.
 Online testing will require access to a computer – it cannot be performed on a mobile phone or tablet.

 - The beep test, also known as the shuttle run, is a minimum requirement for application and used to determine a suitable level of fitness.
 This assessment is only available during the nominated application period.
 It is a pass/fail assessment, there is no merit in this assessment.
 You are NOT required to complete this assessment further than successful completion of Level 8.6 (attainment of level 8.7)

 - There are two options for completing the beep test:

 - You can complete the required beep test during one of the QFES Assessment days free of charge.
 You can attempt the beep test more than once, but you must register to attend a session on each occasion.
 You must complete the assessment during the application period and before applications close

 - Alternatively, you can complete the beep test at a Police Citizens Youth Club (PCYC).
 Each PCYC has different testing arrangements and may charge a fee for you to undertake this assessment.
 Click here to find your closest PCYC

-- Before you take the test, you will need to visit your GP to obtain a Certificate of Indemnity and Fitness Form.
+- Before you take the test, you will be required to complete a Certificate of Indemnity and Fitness form.
 This will certify that you are physically fit to undertake the physical fitness assessments.
+The form will be provided to you by Talent Acquisition when applications open.
 This is NOT a full medical

-- Bring your Certificate of Indemnity and Fitness Form and photo ID to the test (licence or passport).
-The assessor will note your result on the form and also sign and stamp it to verify the test result, which you will need to submit along with your application.
-Please contact email@example.com to obtain a Certificate of Indemnity & Fitness Form
+- Bring your completed Certificate of Indemnity and Fitness form and photo ID to the test (license or passport).
+The assessor will note your results on the form and also sign and stamp it to verify the test result, which you will need to submit along with your application.

 - Any costs associated with the beep test will not be reimbursed